Marubeni official website. This page offers you information about our Diversity Management.

 Marubeni Corporation and Marubeni Office Support will continue striving to create workplaces where everyone can work together, regardless of disabilities.

+Marubeni’s fundamental hiring policy is to select applicants according to their capabilities and competence based on a fair recruitment process in which no form of discrimination is tolerated.
 For example, we use an “open entry” system that provides equal opportunities to anyone regardless of citizenship, home country, gender, disability, or alma mater.
 Moreover, the job application form does not ask for details such as home country, religion, family situation, or any other information not required for us to determine an applicant’s capabilities and competence.
 During interviews, we respect each applicant’s basic human rights by avoiding inappropriate questions and select employees based only on capabilities and competence.
+To ensure that fair recruiting activities are conducted across the entire Marubeni Group, we have created the recruiting manual for fair recruiting and strive to ensure that our policies are thoroughly understood across Marubeni Group companies.

 While incorporating distinctive hiring methods, we engage with a diverse pool of talent who can become the drivers of new value creation by leveraging their expertise, capabilities and individuality.